openownership/openownership.beta/_visualisation/core/focus-depth.md

 **Diagrams have a Depth, which, unless you decide and note otherwise, is unlimited.** All Chains in the diagram are cut short at a length equal to the Depth.

-In **Object Focus** diagrams, the Chains in the reverse direction from the Entities at the end should be cut short after the specified Depth.
+In **Entity Focus** diagrams, the Chains in the reverse direction from the Entities at the end should be cut short after the specified Depth.
 This allows you to focus on:

-* The ultimate Beneficiaries of the Entity you are focusing on (unlimited Depth)
+* The Beneficial Owners of the Entity you are focusing on (unlimited Depth)
 * The Parties interested in the Entity through a given number of intermediaries (Depth X)
-* The immediate Beneficiaries of the Entity only (Depth 1)
+* The immediate beneficiaries of the Entity only (Depth 1)

-In **Subject Focus** diagrams, the Chains in the forward direction from the Subjects at the start should be cut short after the specified Depth.
+In **Owner Focus** diagrams, the Chains in the forward direction from the Beneficial Owners at the start should be cut short after the specified Depth.
 This allows you to show either:

-* All the Entities that the Subjects you are focusing on have an interest in, through any number of intermediaries (unlimited Depth)
+* All the Entities that the Beneficial Owners you are focusing on have an interest in, through any number of intermediaries (unlimited Depth)
-* All the Entities that the Subjects have an interest in, through a given number of intermediaries (Depth X)
+* All the Entities that the Beneficial Owners have an interest in, through a given number of intermediaries (Depth X)
-* The Direct interests of the Subjects only (Depth 1)
+* The Direct Interests of the Beneficial Owners only (Depth 1)

 Depth should be limited only for the above reasons, that is, not for cosmetic reasons, to make diagrams fit into a given space, or to hide Parties not relevant to your point.
 If this is your chief concern, use [Stacks](/visualisation/core/stacks) rather than limiting your diagram's Depth.